 It is vital that the construction of a new development in close proximity to powerlines and substations does not jeopardise the safe operation of the network, or the safety of the community.
-Uncontrolled interactions between development and electrical infrastructure can result in injury or in a worse case, the loss of life.
+Uncontrolled interactions between development and electrical infrastructure can result in injury or in a worst case, the loss of life.

 We'll act as an advice agency in the following situations:

-- Reconfiguring a lot, if any part of a lot is subject to an Energex easement and/or situated within 100m of a substation site.
+- Reconfiguring a lot, if any part of a lot is subject to one of our easements and/or situated within 100m of a substation site.

-- Material change of use, if any part of the premise is subject to an Energex easement and/or is situated within 100m of an Energex substation site.
+- Material change of use, if any part of the premise is subject to one of our easements and/or is situated within 100m of one of our substation sites.

-- Operational work (filling or excavation) if; any part of the premises is subject to an Energex easement and the work is located completely or partly within the easement and/or the work is located completely or partly within 10m of a substation site.
+- Operational work (filling or excavation), if any part of the premises is subject to one of our easements and the work is located completely or partly within the easement and/or the work is located completely or partly within 10m of a substation site.

 For a full list of referral triggers, please see Schedule 10 of the Planning Act 2016.

 State Assessment and Referral Agency (SARA)

 Under the Planning Regulation 2017, we are triggered as a Referral Agency for a development that would potentially affect the operation of the electricity distribution network.

 What should be referred?

 Bulk supply substations and zone substations require referral.
-A Bulk Supply or Zone Substation distributes high voltage electricity throughout the network.
-The below images depict the general scale and characteristics of a Bulk Supply or Zone Substation within Energex’s Network.
+A bulk supply or zone substation distributes high voltage electricity throughout the network.
+The below images depict the general scale and characteristics of a bulk supply or zone substation within our electricity network.

-Developments on land affected by easements that are owned by Energex Limited, or Energex's predecessor companies (see list below), will need to be referred to us if triggered in accordance with Schedule 10 of the Planning Regulation 2017
+Developments on land affected by easements that are owned by us, or our predecessor companies (see list below), will need to be referred to us if triggered in accordance with Schedule 10 of the Planning Regulation 2017.